 4. Prepare for the Merchandising

-Now you know these things come with merchandising and you either love it or loath it (I’m firmly in the love category).
+Now you know these things come with merchandising and you either love it or loathe it (I’m firmly in the love category).
 Yes, it’s not cheap and you won’t really find anything under $15 but prepare yourself (and your kids) in advance if you are going to buy something or not.
-If you’re not then please don’t be the parent that lets their kid get all the way up the front of the line and then decide you’re not paying for plastic and they can’t have any thing.
+If you’re not then please don’t be the parent that lets their kid get all the way up the front of the line and then decide you’re not paying for plastic and they can’t have anything.
 It’s traumatic for everyone involved.
 If you’re short on money why not grab some glow sticks from Kmart and take them with you?

 5. Take a Warm Jacket